Myofascial trigger point: Efficacy

 Studies have shown a moderate level of evidence for manual therapy for short-term relief in the treatment of myofascial trigger points.
 Dry needling and dry cupping are no more effective than a placebo.
 There have not been enough in-depth studies to be conclusive about the latter treatment modalities, however.

 Studies to date on the efficacy of dry needling for MTrPs and pain have been too small to be conclusive.

 Overlap with acupuncture

 In a June 2000 review, Chang-Zern Hong correlates the MTrP "tender points" to acupunctural "ah shi" ("Oh Yes!") points, and the "local twitch response" to acupuncture's "de qi" ("needle sensation"), based on a 1977 paper by Melzack et al. Peter Dorsher comments on a strong correlation between the locations of trigger points and classical acupuncture points, finding that 92% of the 255 trigger points correspond to acupuncture points, including 79.5% with similar pain indications.

 History

-In the 19th century, British physician George William Balfour, German anatomist Robert Froriep, and the German physician Strauss described pressure-sensitive, painful knots in muscles, sometimes called myofascial trigger points, through retrospective diagnosis.
+In the 19th century, British medical doctor George William Balfour, German anatomist Robert Froriep, and the German medical doctor Strauss described pressure-sensitive, painful knots in muscles, sometimes called myofascial trigger points, through retrospective diagnosis.

-The concept was popularized in the US in the middle of the 20th century by the American physician Janet G. Travell.
+The concept was popularized in the US in the middle of the 20th century by the American medical doctor Janet G. Travell.